Mohammedkb/PracticeRepo/README.md

 PracticeRepo
 ============

-This is a practice repo for training purposes
+This is a new practice repo for training purposes.